tanjera/screeps/to.do.md

 - Code Standardization
 	?
 Change all "listRoute" in Memory objects to "route" e.g. colonize()

+- CPU Optimization
+	- Replace _.filter(room.find(list)) with room.find(list, {filter: ()})
+		- Prevents extra step of API cloning array
+	- When sequentially calling _.sortBy ... figure out how to combine sorting conditions into 1 statement
+		- More _sortBy's * longer arrays to sort == CPU hog.

 - Known Bugs
 	- If 1 link is within range of multiple targets (controller, source), will make erroneous definitions.